 Why Should I Use Custom Workflows in Project Management Software?

-Workflows are defined sequences that project tasks follow as they progress through from initiation to completion.
+Workflows are defined sequences that project tasks follow as they progress from initiation to completion.
 Most project management solutions come with one or more standard workflows, such as the following:

 - Not Started